suncoast-devs/handbook/lessons/react-state-with-fetch/lecture.md

 # Warning!

 - `TypeScript` only checks types while in development mode!

-- When we **RUN** our application, all of the type information is stripped away and nothing is checked.
+- If the API returns something _NOT_ in the shape of a `Game` we will have no safety.
+- We'd have to write our own validation functions (and we might want to do that if we want to be :100: sure)
-- This might be improved in future versions
+- This might be improved in future versions of TypeScript.